 That same aircraft in the same markings at other airports and events, or taken at a considerably earlier or later date, adds to the history of the aircraft, as do even small changes to a livery or configuration.
 If your photo adds to our historical database, please upload it.

-Please check first to see what we have in the database before uploading.
+It is therefore important to check first to see what we have in the database before uploading.